 Safe Place for Youth (SPY) and Venice Community Housing (VCH) are dedicated to providing young adults with housing and critical resources that support long-term stability.
 The lack of available housing programs for youth in West Los Angeles has been a significant challenge in preventing or abating experiences of homelessness.
 To combat this, SPY and VCH have launched a new transitional housing program, Roots to Grow across two sites in Mar Vista and Westwood.
-The Roots to Grow program provides housing for 20 youth between the ages of 18-24 experiencing homelessness, for periods of up to 36 months.
+The Roots to Grow program provides short-term housing for 20 youth between the ages of 18-24 experiencing homelessness, for periods of up to 36 months.

 - Transitional Housing: Youth can stay in the program for up to 36 months, accessing housing, meals, and much needed support and resources as they search for more permanent housing solutions.